 Coming,” T. S. Eliot’s “The Love Song of J. Alfred Prufrock”).
 The course begins with a short novel whose opening scene is set in our college.

 There will also be three or four upper-level (300 or 400) English and History courses offered in the program.
 Their instructors are always willing to do “honors-by-contract” in them if you would like to turn them into honors courses.
 Titles and descriptions of these courses, along with a great deal of other information, will appear on the Capstone International Center website when it posts the “brochures” for its summer-abroad offerings.

 Worcester College, our home in Oxford, is gorgeous.
 Some buildings date to the Middle Ages and it’s the only college with a lake and the only one with its sports fields on site!
 Each student has a private room with bath and we take meals in the Great Hall.
 (Interesting sidelight: Emma Watson, an Oxford native and alumna of Brown University in Rhode Island, studied at Worcester College on her “Junior Year Abroad.”)
 Oxford itself is wonderful, full of history and charm, but with all the modern conveniences.
 We are one hour by train from London.
 The word used most frequently by students to describe their experience in the program is “magical.”

 If you have questions about study abroad that aren’t answered by the online material, you can call Capstone International at 205-348-5256 or drop by its office in 135 B. B. Comer Hall.
-If you have questions for me, please email me at email@example.com.
-I am truly delighted to correspond with students interested in the Alabama at Oxford Program.
-This message is coming to you this early to give you a little time to plan your spring schedule with Oxford in mind for the summer and to convince your parents that there is nothing they desire more than sending you to Oxford next summer for the UA in Oxford Program.
+If you have questions for our faculty, please email Dr. Paul Phelps at email@example.com or call him at (205) 348-2144.

 Founding Dean Emeritus, Honors College